Skip to main content

 if (!/\S+@\S+\.\S+/.test(value)) {

-return 'Email is not valid';
+return 'Email format is invalid ([email protected])';

 }